 For broader reading, the complete AY 2026-27 filing guide and the form-selection master guide are useful alongside this checklist.
 For CA-assisted filing, use expert consultation.

-The reviewer should document the selected assessment year, taxpayer residential status, ITR form chosen, the presumptive taxation section relied upon, income heads covered, tax regime, source records used, and the reason each major figure appears in the return.
+Before filing ITR-4, record the selected assessment year, taxpayer residential status, ITR form chosen, the presumptive taxation section relied upon, income heads covered, tax regime, source records used, and the reason each major figure appears in the return.
 Where the presumptive eligibility is marginal or the taxpayer previously opted out, that position should be clearly noted.

 Where timing is a factor — Form 16A issue date, AIS updates, TDS return corrections, e-verification deadline, revised return window — the date should be recorded next to the decision.
 The working file should include the computation, Form 16A copies, GST return copies, bank statement, challans, acknowledgement, and any correspondence.
 This article is educational and does not substitute for advice applied to a specific taxpayer's actual facts.